 Converting from Dataplane NAT to VPF NAT

-VPF offers significant advantages over the NAT features in the dataplane.
-Not only is it more stable, but if offers features and flexibility not possible with dataplane NAT.
+Dataplane NAT has been removed from TNSR.
+Environments which require NAT must use VPF NAT.
+VPF offers significant advantages over the NAT features formerly available in the dataplane.
+Not only is VPF NAT more stable, but it offers features and flexibility that were not possible with dataplane NAT.

 Note